opentok/opentok-rtc/README.md

    You can get the ID of the extension in the [chrome://extensions](chrome://extensions) page.
    (It looks like `ffngmcfincpecmcgfdpacbdbdlfeeokh`).
-   Add the value to the configuration, see [Configuration Options: Screen sharing](#Screensharing)
+   Add the value to the configuration, see [Configuration Options: Screen sharing](#screen-sharing).

 For more information and how to use your extension in production see the documentation at the [opentok/screensharing-extensions](https://github.com/opentok/screensharing-extensions/blob/master/chrome/ScreenSharing/README.md#customizing-the-extension-for-your-website)